4.1 Provide detailed information on the workforce. How many workers? In which plant do they work? What are the demographics of the workforce?

 4.3 Are there identifiable worker issues?

-The Annual Information Form available at SEDAR typically provides rudimentary information on employment and whether the firm is unionized.
-The company annual report and web site might have additional information on the workforce, but it is frequently difficult to find more detailed demographic information.
-LinkedIn provides some basic information on employees by searching under the “company” tab.
+The company web site might have additional information on the workforce, but it is frequently difficult to find more detailed demographic information.
+LinkedIn provides some basic information on employees by searching for the company.

-It is best to contact workers to identify worker issues, but there are some resources available online such as Glassdoor that includes workers comments about their employer.
+It is best to contact workers to identify worker issues, but there are some resources available online, such as Glassdoor, which includes workers comments about their employer.
 Social media sites such as Facebook may also be useful.

-The AFL-CIO maintains the UNICORE database that includes information on corporate facilities in the U.S. and Canada, their location and (if they are unionized) information on the union.
+The AFL-CIO maintains the UNICORE database that includes information on corporate facilities, their location, if they are unionized, and information on the union.
 This database is only available to AFL-CIO affiliates.